srl-ethz/hydra-documentation/docs/source/tools/pellet.rst

    :alt: Left floating image
    :class: with-shadow float-left

+.. admonition:: Step 1

-|    Prepare the heat cartridge, the thermistor and the silicone tube
+   Prepare the heat cartridge, the thermistor and the silicone tube

 |